General Data Protection Regulations (GDPR) benefits for financial services firms do exist.

 Some advisories that are legally obligated to comply will drag their feet, while others not required to act (yet) will kick the can down the road.
 In either case, the reluctance of the former and the procrastinatory nature of the latter will result in insufficient or negligent compliance, hurting both types of RIAs in the long run.

-Whether your company is forced to comply or not, there are ways to use GDPR to your advantage.
+Whether your financial services company is forced to comply or not, there are ways to use GDPR to your advantage.

 GDPR is a good excuse for an operational spring cleaning and overhaul.

 Our previous blog highlighted the new policy’s requirements and the ways to prepare for when the ruling goes into effect.
 Fulfilling these requirements includes updating your documentation around data management and security practices, as well as training your employees on proper handling and disposal of data.

 Compliance is a big (and necessary) task, and while you’re making changes to documentation and training, think about improving the documents related to daily reconciliation reporting, incorporating elements of GDPR where needed.

 Use this time to ensure your middle- and back-office operations staff has both the training and resources to not only successfully complete the tasks, but doing so in accordance with the new regulations.